Willem I Lock: Original dimensions (1824)

 The 1824 dimensions of the big lock were: length of lock chamber 72.34 m, width 15.70 m, depth 6.83 m below Amsterdam Ordnance Datum and 5.73 m below Waterland summer level.
 The length of the lock chamber seems surprising, but it's not the usable length to which ships were able to use the lock.
 The same writer gives the length of both lock chambers at Purmerend as significantly shorter, i.e. 65.90 m for the large lock chamber.
 The explanation is in that Willem I lock had a third pair of gates that opened towards Waterland.
 These were only used when the ebb at the IJ was so (exceptionally) low that it was below the Waterland level.
 At Purmerend only one of the sets of outer gates opened towards the outside of the lock.
 Still the length of the lock chamber was a bit different than at Purmerend.
 In 1864, shortly before the rebuild, this was given as 65.41 m, together with a width of 15.56 m.

-Still, the effective length of the lock was smaller than 65.41 m, because one pair of gates swung inside.
-The area which was not bothered by gates opening to the inside was only 56.86 m long, see 1865 floor plan.
+The useful length of the lock was smaller than the lock chamber length of 65.41 m, because one pair of gates swung inside.
+The area which was not at all bothered by gates opening to the inside was only 56.86 m long, see 1865 floor plan.
+The useful length of the lock was therefore between 56.86 m and 65.41 m and depended on the form of a vessel.

 The 1824 dimensions of the small lock were: length of lock chamber 25.05 m, width 5.65 m, depth 3.45 m below Amsterdam Ordnance Datum and 2.35 m below Waterland summer level.
 The ebb gates of the small lock chamber were behind the gates on the IJ, and therefore did not make the lock chamber longer.
 On the Waterland side the small lock had fan gates, which can be opened against the high water.
 This gave the opportunity to drain higher grounds just like a sluice can do, i.e. so lower lying beds get deepened by creating an extra strong current.
 These fan gates later deteriorated, and were replaced by a set of gates on the outside, slightly lengthening the lock chamber.